brunokoga/Montevideo/ultimateCampaign_dir/campaignSystems/exploration.md

 **Difficult** : Full of short cliffs and jagged stones, a difficult hill hex requires extra caution to avoid dangerous falls.
 For the purposes of travel and exploration times, treat the party's speed as one category slower.

 **Feature** : The hex might be the site of a famous historical battle or the burial mound of long-dead chieftains.
 It provides a commanding view of the surrounding region and is useful as a waypoint.
-[Survival](skill_dir/survival#_survival checks to avoid getting lost or to become un-lost in this hex gain a +1 bonus.
+[Survival](skills/survival#_survival) checks to avoid getting lost or to become un-lost in this hex gain a +1 bonus.

 **Hunting Ground** : The hex is cut with valleys and trenches that obscure predators from view.
 The chance of random encounters increases by 25%.

 **Resource** : The hex contains resources such as quality stone, coal, precious metals, or gems.

 **Secret** : Hidden caverns provide shelter and lairs for monsters.
-Locating these caverns requires a successful DC 10 [Perception](skill_dir/perception#_perception or [Survival](skill_dir/survival#_survival check.
+Locating these caverns requires a successful DC 10 [Perception](skill_dir/perception#_perception) or [Survival](skills/survival#_survival) check.
 PCs who take shelter here suffer no effect from storms and similar hazards, but the chance of random encounters increases by 10%.

 ### Marsh

 Marshes, swamps, and bogs are challenging ground to traverse.
-[Survival](skill_dir/survival#_survival check DCs to avoid getting lost increase by 1 in a marsh hex.
+[Survival](skill_dir/survival#_survival) check DCs to avoid getting lost increase by 1 in a marsh hex.

 **Difficult** : A difficult marsh hex is a deadly place, replete with quicksand, poisonous plants, and treacherous water.
-The DCs for [Survival](skill_dir/survival#_survival) checks to get along in the wild increase by 5.
+The DCs for [Survival](skills/survival#_survival) checks to get along in the wild increase by 5.
 For the purposes of travel and exploration times, treat the party's speed as one category slower.

-**Feature** : The hex might be the location of a marsh creature's den (such as a hag, a sunken ruin, a large water causeway, or a shallow lake.
+**Feature** : The hex might be the location of a marsh creature's den (such as a hag), a sunken ruin, a large water causeway, or a shallow lake.

 **Hunting Ground** : Attacks in this hex are equally likely to come from underwater as from the surface.
 The chance of random encounters increases by 25%.

 **Resource** : Marsh resources primarily come in the form of medicinal plants and herbs.

 **Secret** : Unfortunate explorers died in the marsh and left behind all their gear.
-With a successful DC 25 [Survival](skill_dir/survival#_survival check, the PCs can each salvage equipment worth 10 gp per character level.
+With a successful DC 25 [Survival](skill_dir/survival#_survival) check, the PCs can each salvage equipment worth 10 gp per character level.

 ### Mountain

 Mountains form long barriers across the landscape that greatly impede the movement of travelers.

-**Difficult** : All [Climb](skill_dir/climb#_climb DCs in a difficult mountain hex increase by 2.
+**Difficult** : All [Climb](skills/climb#_climb) DCs in a difficult mountain hex increase by 2.
 For the purposes of travel and exploration times, treat the party's speed as one category slower.

 **Feature** : The mountain is the highest in the vicinity or has an unusual shape, perhaps resembling a face or creature.
 Alternatively, use a feature from the Feature section of the hill hex terrain type.